UK Investment Statistics 2026

 How Does UK Investment Compare Globally?

 The UK has the lowest retail investment participation in Europe.
-British retail investors control just 21% of assets under management — compared to 84% in Spain, 34% in Italy, 30% in Germany, and 28% in France.
+British retail investors control just 21% of assets under management — compared to 84% in the US.

 | Country | Participation Rate | vs UK |